-One week or less 100% of tuition
+One week or less

-Second week 86% of tuition
+Second week

-Third week 80% of tuition
+Third week

 Fourth week 73% of tuition

-Fifth week 66% of tuition
+Fifth week

 Sixth week 60% of tuition

-Seventh week 53% of tuition
+Seventh week

-Eighth week 46% of tuition
+Eighth week

-Ninth week 40% of tuition
+Ninth week

 More than nine weeks No refund

 Students receiving financial aid who withdraw from the institution during the semester may be required to return a portion of the aid to the appropriate programs.
 A calculation will be made based on the student's withdrawal date to see what portion of the financial aid must be returned.
 Students may request a copy of the refund and repayment policy from the Student Financial Services Office.